2002–03 AEK Athens F.C. season: Overview

-A notable event of the season was the fight against Makis Psomiadis, who generally, towards the end of 2002, started to have more and more "enemies" within the club.
-In January, Demis Nikolaidis filed a lawsuit against Psomiadis, who had come by his house at 3 a.m. to check if the international striker was staying overnight and also for blackmail, insult and threatening his life and physical integrity, while stating that in the incident that took place outside Nikolaidis' and his wife's, Despina Vandi, house, apart from Psomiadis, some of his bodyguards were also present.
-Psomiadis, having lost all of the support within the club, left and AEK Athens continued with the administration of the then president of Amateur AEK, Giannis Granitsas.
-The season was also punctuated by the demolition of Nikos Goumas Stadium at 5 May 2003, home to AEK Athens for 73 years.
+A notable event of the season was the conflict against Makis Psomiadis, who as the season progressed began to lose support within the club.
+In January, Demis Nikolaidis filed a lawsuit against Psomiadis, who had come by his house at 3 a.m. to check if the footballer was staying overnight.
+Nikolaidis accused Psomiadis of blackmailing, insulting and threatening his life and physical integrity, while the footballer stated that during the incident, apart from Psomiadis, some of his bodyguards were also present.
+Having lost all support within the club, Psomiadis left and AEK Athens continued with an administration under the president of Amateur AEK, Giannis Granitsas.
+The season was also punctuated by the demolition of Nikos Goumas Stadium on 5 May 2003, home to AEK Athens for 73 years.